-Businesses that want to obtain EB-5 regional center status must file Form I-924 with United States Citizenship and Immigration Services (USCIS).
-Form I-924, Application for Regional Center under the Immigrant Investor Pilot Program, must be approved by USCIS in order for a business entity to be designated as a regional center, enabling them to start receiving capital from foreign nationals for EB-5 projects.
+Businesses that want to obtain EB-5 regional center status must file Form I-924 with the United States Citizenship and Immigration Services (USCIS).
+Form I-924, Application for Regional Center Designation Under the Immigrant Investor Program, must be approved by the USCIS for a business entity to be designated as a regional center, enabling it to start receiving capital from foreign nationals for EB-5 projects.

-In addition to serving as an application for a business to become designated as an EB-5 regional center, Form I-924 can be used to amend a regional center’s designation, which may involve changes to the regional center’s organizational structure, geographic scope, or industry scope (NAICS codes).
+In addition to serving as an application for a business to become designated as an EB-5 regional center, Form I-924 can be used to amend a regional center’s designation, which may involve changes to the regional center’s organizational structure or geographic scope.
 An I-924 can also be filed to obtain approval for an exemplar project.

 Accompanying Documentation for Form I-924

 Several documents must accompany an I-924 application to provide the necessary evidence to the USCIS that the business meets all the criteria for an EB-5 regional center and/or exemplar project.
 The exact documentation required will depend on the specifics of the application, but some general requirements are listed below.

 Regional centers must specify the geographic scope of their activities, so an I-924 application must demonstrate through a detailed map the proposed area in which the regional center will operate.